 The Capital One Venture Rewards Credit Card has long been a favorite choice of travelers, thanks to features such as no blackout dates for rewards redemptions, no foreign transaction fees and numerous partnering programs for mile transfers.
 It also earns an unlimited two miles per dollar spent on all purchases.

 In response to restricted travel in 2020, Capital One is allowing Venture cardholders to redeem miles for restaurant delivery/takeout purchases, streaming services and wireless phone services through Dec.
 31, 2020.
-Plus, you can earn five miles per dollar spent with Uber Eats until Jan.
-31, 2021.

 The American Express® Gold Card is another card with an enhanced welcome offer.
 New cardholders can earn 60,000 Membership Rewards® points after spending $4,000 on purchases.
 That's the largest welcome offer we've seen available for this card.
 And normally you would have to meet the spending requirement within three months of opening an account, but for now, American Express has extended that period to six months for this offer.

 Although the Amex Gold Card is a popular choice for travelers, it's also an excellent card for everyday spending.
 In addition to three points earned on flights booked with airlines or via AmexTravel.com, you also get four points per dollar spent at restaurants, including takeout and delivery, four points on Uber Eats purchases, and four points per dollar on up to $25,000 spent at U.S. supermarkets.

 If you're not traveling right now, Membership Rewards® points can be redeemed for eligible online purchases or gift cards.
 They can also be transferred to one of nearly 20 partnering loyalty programs.